Contact processes on the integers: Introduction and main results

-It is known that the three state contact process with parameters $(\lambda,\mu)$ such that $\mu > \mu_{c}$ and $\lambda>0$ survives, see \cite{DS}.
-We are concerned with the behaviour of the process when survival occurs assuming additionally that $\mu\geq\lambda$.
 The following theorem summarizes the main results of this chapter, in words, parts \textit{(i)} and \textit{(ii)} are respectively a law of large numbers and the corresponding central limit theorem for the rightmost infected while parts \textit{(iii)} and \textit{(iv)} are respectively a law of large numbers and complete convergence for the set of infected sites of the process.
 For demonstrating our results we introduce some notation.
 The standard normal distribution function is represented by $N(0,\sigma^{2}), \sigma^{2}>0,$ also, weak convergence of random variables and of set valued processes are denoted by "$\overset{w}{\rightarrow}$" and by "$\Rightarrow$" respectively.
 Further, we denote by $\bar{\nu}_{\mu}$ the upper invariant measure of the contact process with parameter $\mu$, and by $\delta_{\emptyset}$ the probability measure that puts all mass on the empty set.
-(For general information about the upper invariant measure and weak convergence of set valued processes we refer to Liggett \cite{L99}).
+(For general information about the upper invariant measure and weak convergence of set valued processes we refer to pages 34-35 in Liggett \cite{L99}). \begin{thm} Consider $\zeta_{t}^{O}$ with parameters $(\lambda, \mu)$, and let $I_{t}= \{x: \zeta_{t}^{O}(x)=1\}$ and $r_{t} = \sup I_{t}$.
+If $(\lambda, \mu)$ are such that $\mu \geq \lambda>0$ and $\mu > \mu_{c}$ then there exists $\alpha>0$ such that conditional on $\{\zeta_{t}^{O} \mbox{\textup{ survives}}\}$,